-- 1. The concept of a recreation/conference center is approved but a separate coastal permit, based on a site plan approval (refer LNCDP, p.
-12), shall be required for all facilities on the recreation/conference site.
-Said application shall provide parking in accordance we adopted Orange County Guidelines, Parking Criteria.
-The proposed deschall include a trail between the center and the adjacent community; all proposed uses listed on page 22 of the coastal permit application document shall be permitted. - 2.
-Prior to issuance of the above mentioned site plan approval, the applicant shall submit a deed restriction agreeing that the recreation thub facilities shall be open to the public on a daily or hourly fee as well as to members.
-At least 50% of the use of the recreation can facilities will be designated for public use by the general fee-payin; public; if time/facilities set aside for non-members are not reserved hours in advance of play/start time, they may be reserved by members. deed restruction shall allow public use (rental) of the conference facilities.
+1. The concept of a recreation/conference center is approved but a separate coastal permit, based on a site plan approval (refer LNCDP, p.
+12), shall be required for all facilities on the recreation/conference of the state of the state of the second provide parking in accordance we adopted Orange County Guidelines.
+Parking Criteria.
+The proposed der shall include a trail between the center and the adjacent community part of the coastal permit application for the coastal permit application for the coastal permit application.

+2. Prior to issuance of the above mentioned site plan approval, the applicant shall submit a deed restriction agreeing that the recreation the facilities shall be open to the public on a daily or hourly fee as well as to members.
+At least 50% of the use of the recreation can facilities will be designated for public use by the general fee-paying public; if time/facilities set aside for non-members are not reserved hours in advance of play/start time, they may be reserved by replets. deed restruction shall allow public use (rental) of GASTAENEERED.
+5 - 96 - 0.06 - 42

-COMMERCIAL CENTER (3):
+COMERCIAL CENTER (3):

-1. The concept of a commercial tenter is approved but a separate coas permit based on site plan approval (refer LNCDP, p.
-12) shall be requisfor all proposed facilities at the commercial center site.
-Said application shall provide parking in accordance with the adopted Orange Count; Guidelines, Parking Criteria.
-The proposed structure/s shall, as a ger rule, not exceed 25 fr. in hgight above average finished grade (AFG) although portions may be permitted at 30-35 ft. above AFG if that addit height is needed to provide either: a) public vistas from restaurants similar visitor-oriented uses, b) housing for households of low and moderate income, c) interface of existing commercial with proposed expresses, or d) motel uses.
+1. The concept of a commercial center is approved but a separate coas permit based on site plan approval (refer LNCDP, p.
+12) shall be require for all proposed facilities at the commercial center site.
+Said applie tion shall provide parking in accordance with the adopted Grange Count: Guidelines, Parking Criteria.
+The proposed structure/s shall, as a ger rule, not exceed 25 fr. in hgight above average finished grade (AFG) although portions may be permitted at 30-35 ft. above AFG if that addit height is needed to provide either: a) public vistas from restaurants similar visitor-oriented uses. b) housing for households of low and moderate income, c) interface of existing commercial with proposed expr area, or d) motel uses.